Fear to lose

-At any point in your career, at least once, you will be having fear.
+At any point of your career, at least once, you will be having fear.
 Fear is one of the worst enemies for a trader.
-It’s simply what a trader should be avoiding because all kind of emotions will distract you from your decisions.
-There are many types of fears that traders have:
+It simply what a trader should be avoiding because all kind of emotions will distract you from your decisions.
+There are many type of fears that traders have:

 -fear of missing a trade